haskell-actions/run-fourmolu/README.md

 $ ./bump.sh
 ```

-This script bumps the version of `fourmolu` used by `fourmolu-action`,
+This script bumps the version of `fourmolu` used by `run-fourmolu`,
 and creates a PR for this version bump.

 After this PR has been reviewed and merged in, you can create the new